ajkroeg/DejaVu/README.md

 `killsToSave`: int, set a minimum number of kills a unit must get during the mission in order to be exported.

-`dissallowedComponentTags`: List of mech ComponentTags which, if present on the mech, will prevent that mech from being exported.
+`disallowedComponentTags`: List of mech ComponentTags which, if present on the mech, will prevent that mech from being exported.